dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Adventure Seeds

-Are your players eager to continue the adventure?
+Continue the adventure...

 * __Guenter's Revenge:__ If Guenter is brought to justice, he'll be a free man within a year; poaching laws in South Africa in 1923 aren't strict, and Guenter's family is well-connected.
-Guenter's experience on the _S.S.
-Cattaro_ and in varioud South Afican jails will level him up.
+Guenter's experience on the _[S.S.
+Cattaro](https://en.wikipedia.org/wiki/SS_Frontier_(1922))_ and in varioud South Afican jails will level him up.
-* __Lincoln Park Zoo:__ If your players found Guenter's telegram, you might prompt them to investigate the corruption at Chicago's Lincoln Park Zoo that would lead to the Zoo paying for poached animals.
+* __[Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo):__ If your players found Guenter's telegram, you might prompt them to investigate the corruption at Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo) that would lead to the Zoo paying for poached animals.
 * __Poaching:__ If your players are outraged by the poaching, you might send them back to Africa to deal with poachers at the source.